Rushville Elementary School

 Money raised by the “Five in 50” will be split between the preservation of Rush County’s Covered Bridges, other historic sites, and organizations supported by The Rush County United Fund (RCUF).

-Founded in 1958, the RCUF supports and serves nine local non-profit agencies in Rush County.
+Founded in 1958, the RCUF supports and serves these local non-profit agencies in Rush County.

 - SALVATION ARMY OF RUSH COUNTY

 Riding the full 50 miles takes training.
 If you haven’t trained appropriately, consider the 12 or 24-mile routes.

 The full ~52 miles takes between 2.5 hours for elite riders to 5.5 hours for the slowest riders.

 It will take an average rider between 3.5 and 4.5 hours.

 The ride will be held rain or shine.
 Rush County Emergency Management will make the call if the ride cannot be held because of weather (lightning, high winds, etc.).

 Unfortunately, if the ride is canceled, we will not be offering refunds.